-To coincide with COP26 taking place in Glasgow, Solihull Council produced its very first podcast series, 'Courts on Climate Change'.
+In order to engage with residents through a new platform, Solihull Council produced its very first podcast series, 'Courts on Climate Change'.
 The series sheds light on a range of innovative eco-initiatives taking place across the borough, from autonomous vehicles to retrofitting grants for vulnerable households.

-Councillor Courts, Leader of Solihull Council is joined by host David Gregory-Kumar from BBC Midlands Today and a range of special guests during the series.
+Councillor Courts, Leader of Solihull Council is joined by a range of special guests during the series.

 Episode One: Education